August 4-11, 2018

 The camp, with its own secluded lake, is surrounded by acres of woods and sunny open spaces.
 The Dining Room has a warm rustic charm with wooden floors and windows on three sides looking out towards the lake and open grassy fields.
 Meals include lots of fresh bread and desserts from the large camp bakery.
 There is a beautiful dance hall equipped with a hardwood floor, a stage and fireplace.
 Several nice meeting spaces, including a barn loft, are used for our programs.
-A very special and popular spot to relax, read, listen to stories or just take in the scenery is a large grouping of Adirondack chairs, spread out under a large tree and overlooking the lake and in view of the surrounding mountains.
+A very special and popular spot to relax, read, listen to stories or just take in the scenery is a welcoming circle of Adirondack chairs, spread out under a large tree and overlooking the lake and in view of the surrounding mountains.
 The waterfront has a shallow, sandy beach, as well as places for diving and deep swimming, sailing, kayaking and canoeing.
 There are also swing sets, tennis courts and a special arts and crafts room.
 Also on the property are hiking paths following streams and waterfalls.
 Their New Ogontz Hall is under construction.

 Ogontz Camp is a unique place and has its own traditions.
 The Kent family, who runs the camp, offers a friendly welcome to all guests.

 The camp is about a three hour drive from Boston, MA, and six hours from New York, NY.